Report a boat accident, incident or death

 - a fire on board

-- damages to a pipeline, submarine cable or marine navigational unit
+- fouling or damage to a pipeline, submarine cable or an aid to navigation

 To have a matter referred to the Water Police, call NT Police assistance on 131 444.